• Skip to main content

 Class Roll

 Every School of Music faculty member is responsible for checking his or her class rolls for accuracy.
 On the 12th class day, the official University “census” day, every faculty member should check the class roll for every class he or she is teaching.
 Any student who is attending class but who is not officially enrolled should not be allowed to attend class and should be directed to the Registrar’s Office in Robinson Tower to complete enrollment.
-If there is any student who is enrolled but has not attended class, that information should be sent to the Associate Dean for Academic Affairs.
+If there is any student who is enrolled but has not attended class, that information should be sent to the Associate Dean for Undergraduate Studies.

 Baylor University || ClassRoll